 The Rose/Grace Class

-Age Range: Couples and singles with middle school to college-age to young adult children
+Age Range: Couples and singles with college-age to young adult children

 Location: Room F-310 (Entrance to lower building off drive through, up one level)